The Eight Parts of Speech – Help Sheets

 The cat is sitting outside. (where)

-in, on, at, under, over, behind, before, after, to, from
+Examples include by, with, about, until, under, over, behind, before, after, to, from

 The ball is under the table.